-Micropest pest control Sydney is one of Sydney's leading German cockroaches and cockroach pest control companies, with offices in Chippendale and Wahroonga.
-The following web page is designed to inform you the consumer about German cockroaches, cockroach pest control, cockroach pictures, cockroach reproduction and identification.
+Micropest pest control Sydney is one of Sydney's leading German cockroaches and cockroach pest control companies, with offices in Surryhills, Berowra and Wahroonga.
+The following web page informs you, the consumer, about German cockroaches, cockroach pest control, cockroach pictures, cockroach reproduction and identification.

 German Cockroach Pest Control Video

-The German cockroach is one of the most common roaches found in apartment houses, restaurants and hotels.
-German cockroach (eggs included) are "brought in" usually on mans belongings, luggage, boxes or packages.
-They produce the most eggs, have the shortest development cycle, best survival rate of the young, and the most adaptive feeding habits of most of the roaches.
+The German cockroach is one of the most common roaches found in an apartment houses, restaurants and hotels.
+German cockroach (eggs included) are "brought in", usually on mans belongings, luggage, boxes or packages.
+They produce the most eggs, have the shortest development cycle, the best survival rate of the young, and the most adaptive feeding habits of most roaches.

-Adults are half an inch long, light to medium brown with 2 dark distinctive strips behind the head.
-The young are wingless, smaller and much darker in colour, with a light stripe on their backs.
+Adults are half an inch long, light to medium brown, with two distinctive dark stripes behind the head.
+The young are wingless, smaller and darker in colour, with a light stripe on their backs.

 German Cockroaches will eat anything.
 They stay close to food and water source.